 Stable Tariff Regime

-On its privatization, Elektro was granted [a] concession contract.
+On its privatization, Elektro was granted a concession contract.
 As part of this contract, Elektro’s tariffs are set for five years until September 2002 with an annual pass-through of inflation in respect of its controllable costs and full pass-through of all non-controllable costs (power purchase costs, CCC, RGR, sales taxes etc.).

 Under the terms of its concession contract, Elektro’s tariffs are indexed to IGP-M, a wholesale market price index, while its costs tend to be more closely related to the Consumer Price Index (“IPC”).
 In 1999, the IGP-M exceeded the IPC by 11.5%, allowing Elektro to increase its tariffs at a higher rate than its costs.
 In June and September 1999, Elektro received 16.3% and 6.2% increases in its tariffs, with respect to fuel and power cost pass-through adjustments and IGP-M adjustments, respectively.
 Enron currently expects a further increase of approximately 14.5% in September 2000 relating to both IGP-M and an increase of 7.6% for historical items which had not previously been passed through as well as power purchase costs.

-As a result of these increases, the continuing strength of the real and the willingness of the Brazilian government to negotiate with foreign and domestic investors a mutually acceptable plan to address the effects of the recent devaluation, Elektro’s tariffs are expected to be substantially equivalent in dollar terms to the pre-devaluation tariff level.
+As a result of these increases, the continuing strength of the Real and the willingness of the Brazilian government to negotiate with foreign and domestic investors a mutually acceptable plan to address the effects of the recent devaluation, Elektro’s tariffs are expected to be substantially equivalent in dollar terms to the pre-devaluation tariff level.

 Strong and Growing Profitability and Cash Flows

-As the negative impact of the devaluation of the real is reduced, Elektro is expected to generate strong, predictable and fast-growing profits and cash flows.
-In 2000 and 2001, the company is projecting EBITDA of US$[208] million and US$[243] million, respectively. [check very carefully]
+As the negative impact of the devaluation of the Real is reduced, Elektro is expected to generate strong, predictable and fast-growing profits and cash flows.
+In 2000 and 2001, EBITDA is projected to be of US$[224] million and US$[284] million, respectively, excluding management fees. [check very carefully]

 Description of the Assets

 Overview

 As of December 1999, Elektro served more than 1.58 million customers throughout 223 towns and cities in the State of São Paulo, in addition to five towns and cities in the eastern part of the State of Mato Grosso do Sul.
 Elektro’s service territory is contiguous with the concession areas of Metropolitana, Bandeirante, COPEL, CEMIG, CPFL, ENERSUL and CERJ, providing additional growth opportunities as the Brazilian power sector continues to deregulate.
-In 1999, Elektro distributed 10,708 GWh of electricity representing some 12% of total consumption in the State of São Paulo and almost 4% of the total consumption in Brazil.
+In 1999, Elektro distributed 10,767 GWh of electricity representing some 12% of total consumption in the State of São Paulo and almost 4% of the total consumption in Brazil.
 Elektro’s service territory encompasses an area of approximately 120,884 km2 (divided between the States of São Paulo and Mato Grosso do Sul) and represents approximately 40% of the total area of the State of São Paulo.
 Its service territory has a total population of approximately 5.2 million people.
-Elektro has [a] 30-year renewable concession contract that expires in 2028.
+Elektro has a 30-year renewable concession contract that expires in 2028.

 From an operating standpoint, Elektro’s service territory is divided into four departments, as shown in the map below.
 In the Central Department, consumption is primarily industrial.
 In the Northwestern and Southern Departments, residential customers predominate while the Eastern Department market shows a more even distribution of demand among the different types of customer.